stackbit-themes/contentful-starter/README.md

 </div>

 This is a minimal starting point for new Stackbit projects.
-It is built with Next.js and equipped with visual editing capabilities using Stackbit.
-It uses Contentful as the content source.
+It is built with Next.js and uses Contentful as the content source.
 See below for [other Stackbit example projects](#other-stackbit-projects).

 ## Getting Started